notro/gud/gud-pico/README.md

 TODO:
 - Find the proper fix for the tinyusb issue
-- Turn this into one or more libraries with an examples directory
 - See if it's possible to use unlz4.
 It works with the test image in ```modetest``` but hangs when flipping ```modetest -v```